 App Builder Tips: Decisions That Decide Your App’s Fate (Pre-Code)

-I’ve watched maybe 40 app projects up close in 16 years — some I built, most I consulted on.
-The single biggest predictor of whether an app succeeds isn’t the code quality, the design polish, or the marketing budget.
+I’ve watched maybe 40 app projects up close in 18 years.
+Some I built, most I consulted on.
+The single biggest predictor of whether an app succeeds isn’t code quality, design polish, or marketing budget.
 It’s the set of decisions made before the first line of code: what problem you’re solving, who you’re solving it for, what to cut, and which build path matches your timeline and budget.
+The best app builder tips have almost nothing to do with which IDE you open.

 Should you build at all?
 (The hardest pre-build question)

 Most first-time founders skip this question and assume “yes, obviously”.
-The defensible answer requires honest answers to three sub-questions:
+The defensible answer requires honest answers to three sub-questions.
+If you can’t answer all three, you’re not ready to open any app builder yet.

 - Have you talked to 10 potential users this week?
 If not, you’re guessing.
 Real users always reframe the problem in ways that change the build scope significantly.